romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 ```
 With these settings, the IPFS version of this blog is accessible at `http://ipfs.romka.eu`, or via public web gateways using a link like `https://ipfs.io/ipns/k51qzi5uqu5dizn6ymg87i7ni9oieklsqgchw1qk5lnr6ln88abocxg9ifv0cb/`.

-It's important to keep in mind that IPNS records have a limited Time To Live (TTL)—by default, 24 hours—so it's necessary to set up automatic updates for them.
+It's important to keep in mind that IPNS records have a limited Time To Live (TTL) -- by default, 24 hours -- so it's necessary to set up automatic updates for them.
 This can be achieved with the following configuration:
 ```bash
 romka@laptop:~$ ipfs config --json Ipns.UsePubsub true
 ```